cpainterwakefield/practical_db_textbook/_sources/03-expressions/expressions.rst

     SELECT log10(1e5);
     SELECT cos(0);

+You will most likely find yourself using mathematical operators in SQL if you are working with numerical data such as financial data or scientific data.
+In `Chapter 4`_ we will discuss the many different data types available for storing numbers - integers, decimal numbers, and floating point values.
+Each has applications to various problems.

 As a somewhat contrived example applying mathematical operators to an actual table, consider finding out which century a book was published in.
 In the English language, the 1st century is traditionally considered to be the years numbered 1 - 100.
 Each subsequent 100 years adds 1 to the century, so the 20th century included the years 1901 - 2000.

 With a little math, we can extract the century in which each book in our database was published: